rjspencer/docs/theming.md

     defaults to `alumni,artist,management` (all three)

 includeCurrent
 :   whether or not to include the current account with the children

     accepted values are `true` or `false`

     defaults to `false`

+### CommentCount
+The number of comments on the current piece of content

 ### CommentLink
 A link to open a modal for commenting on content